-Drown in deep history ay Vieng Xai’s caves
+Drown in the deep history ay Vieng Xai’s caves

 Situated in the sleepy Vieng Xai village, these caves are one of the main attractions for most travelers.
 Despite their beautiful landscape, these caves are popularly known for accommodating over 20000 civilians and soldiers during the Indochina war.
 For more than nine, the people worked, stayed, and formed a community inside these caves.

 This Was A Guest Post.
-Here’s The Author Bio:
+Here’s The Author’s Bio:

 Susan Noel is an experienced content writer.
 She is associated with many renowned travel blogs as a guest author where she shares her valuable travel tips with the audience.